Data driving retail real estate

 Springboard provides the full visitor journey from pedestrian counting to capture rate and retailer sales performance.
 Using a combination of demographics, Wi-Fi tracking and pedestrian counting, leasing teams can gain a bigger picture and therefore a deeper understanding of customers.
 Enhancing knowledge on the optimum retail offer for the location.

-Could this empty space be best used for traditional apparel retail?
+Could this empty space be best used for traditional fashion retail?

 Does the local demographic suggest a newer experiential store would have a greater impact?